texbarnes/advanced-express-practice/README.md

 # Part 2 - Routes
-* Organize the routes for /contacts, /vehicles, /comments, /products
+* Organize the routes for /contacts, /vehicles, /comments, /products using express Router

 # Part 3 - Controllers
 * Organize the code in the routes into controllers
+* create functions for list, show and create

 # Part 4 - Database
 * Create the mongoose models for Contact, Vehicle, Comment Product